Mobile app A/B testing

 If you already have analytics tooling in place, digging into your data and what the end-to-end user experience is like is also a great place to start generating experimentation opportunities.

-Mobile app A/B testing with Optimizely
+Mobile app a/b testing tools

-Optimizely is the leading digital experience platform for A/B testing on desktop and on mobile devices.
-Optimizely is simple to install with open source SDKs for Swift, Objective-C and Java that work for running tests on Android and iPhone apps.
+Optimizely is one of the leading digital experience platforms for A/B testing on desktop and mobile devices.
+Optimizely is simple to install with open-source SDKs for Swift, Objective-C, and Java that work for running tests on Android and iPhone apps.

-Optimizely allows you to wrap new features in feature flags (aka feature toggles), which allows you to rollout new features to specific audiences or a segment of your audience to see how it performs, with real-time, enterprise level statistics that give you confidence in your test results.
-What's more, you can easily roll back any bugs without the need for a code deploy or app-store review-- simply toggle the feature on and off.
+You can wrap up new features in feature flags, allowing you to roll out new features to specific audiences or a segment of your audience to see how it performs, with real-time, enterprise-level statistics that give you confidence in your test results.